jyellick/obc-docs/protocol-spec.md

 Chaincode services provides a secured and lightweight way to sandbox the chaincode execution potentially on the validating nodes.
 The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK layers for Go, Java, and Node.js.
 Other languages can be enabled if required.

 ##### 2.1.4 Event Stream
-Validating nodes and chaincodes can emit events on the network that applications may listen and take actions on.
+Validating peers and chaincodes can emit events on the network that applications may listen and take actions on.
 There is a set of pre-defined events, and chaincodes can generate custom events.
 Events are consumed by 1 or more event adapters.
 Adapters may further deliver events using other vehicles such as Web hooks or Kafka.

 ##### 2.1.5 Application Programming Interface (API)
 The primary interface to OBC is through Rest API and its variations over Swagger 2.0.
 The API allows applications to register users, query blockchain, and issue transactions.
 There is a set of API specifically for chaincode to interact with the stack to execute transactions.